Just Fine gives King Charles first winner

 Stoute and Moore combined to give the Queen victory with Estimate in the Gold Cup at Royal Ascot in 2013.

-The King's first runner, Educator, was second at Salisbury on Thursday.
+The King's first runner, Educator, was second at Salisbury on Thursday and while the horses will run in his name, the Queen Consort Camilla is expected to take a keen interest.

 "I'm delighted that the King and Queen Consort have had their first winner and they'll be delighted," said John Warren, the King's racing manager.